yakel86150/one-booking-api/README.md

 # Run the SpringBoot application

-After cloned the project you can run the application using ***mvnw spring-boot:run*** (Run at project root) You also import the project in you favorite IDE and run it.
+After cloned the project you can run the application using ***mvnw spring-boot:run*** (Run at project root).
+You can also import the project in you favorite IDE and run it.

 There is an instance of CommandLineRunner used to initialise the H2 in-memory database to inject mock datas.